bleplat/push_swap_testerizer/libft/README.md

 ## Other
 - ft_welcome(), ft_goodbye(): Very useless functions.
 - ft_pushpop(): 4 parameters per function is not enough?
 Then push them and pop them!
 - ft_swap<type>: Swap types from pointers.
-Only int now cause im lazy.
 - Lot of things.

 ## Files
 - ft_listdir(): list entries in a directory.

+# Norm/Practices
+- Before any other, the 42 norm is used.
+- Includes are grouped per projects, from lowest to highest level, then sorted alphabetically.
+- Newest functions will alway be commented.